 1 tsp vanilla

 ½ c cocoa powder

 Heat oven to 350°.
 Grease a 9x13 pan.

 Melt the butter in a large bowl or in a saucepan.
 Stir in the sugar.
 Add the eggs one at a time, mixing in the first in thoroughly before adding the second.
+Stir in the vanilla.
 Add the cocoa powder, beating out any lumps (a whisk will make this faster but a wooden spoon will do if you're reducing dirty dishes).
 Finally, stir in the flour just until mixed.